 - International Student Ratio

-This category has the heaviest weighting of all the metrics – with a weighting of 40% – and uses an academic survey to gauge the thoughts of over 130,000 practitioners in the tertiary education sphere on a university’s teaching and research quality.
+This category has the heaviest weighting of all the metrics – with a weighting of 30% – and uses an academic survey to gauge the thoughts of practitioners in the tertiary education sphere on a university’s teaching and research quality.
+In previous years, this was weighted at 40%, but was dropped to 30% for the 2023/2024 results.

-This metric gauges student accessibility to a member of faculty, including lecturers and tutors.
+This metric gauges student accessibility to a member of faculty, including lecturers and tutors and other academic staff resources.
 This is the most solid indicator of whether the learning experience is sound at a university.
-This metric has a weighting of 20%.
+This metric has a weighting of 10%, having previously been weighted at 20% before the 2023/2024 results.

 Citations per Faculty

-The Citations per Faculty metric looks at how many citations were received by all papers produced by a university, and divides that figure by the amount of faculty members at the institution.
+The Citations per Faculty metric looks at how many citations were received by all papers produced by a university over a five-year period, and divides that figure by the amount of faculty members at the institution.
 Subjects like Philosophy have a different citation weighting to faculties such as Medicine to account for any disparities.
 This metric also has a weighting of 20%.

 The QS Employer Survey looks to ascertain how highly-regarded universities are in the eyes of employing companies.
 This means employers will consider from which institutions their best recruitments would have come from.
-The Employer Reputation metric has a weighting of 10%.
+The Employer Reputation metric has a weighting of 15%, having been weighted at 10% in previous years.

 International Faculty Ratio